 What to Do When You Hate Playing with Your Kids

-While I don’t enjoy sitting next to my daughter while she plays dictator, there are plenty of things we do together that I do enjoy.
-When I want to spend time with her but can’t stand another minute of the plastic animal parade, I suggest a new activity.
+While I don’t enjoy sitting next to my kids while they play dictator, there are plenty of things we do together that I do enjoy.
+When I want to spend time with my kids but can’t stand another minute of the plastic animal parade, I suggest a new activity.

 I love taking my kids outside.
 We can run around, get some air.
 I’ll play tag, push them on the swings, go for a walk.
 It’s all fun.
 For all of us.

 When the weather isn’t optimal for outside play, I invite my kids to choose a book we can read together.
 Or have them help me make cookies.

 Crafts can also be a fun way to spend time with your kids.
 Especially if you find some craft kits or stickers that allow your kids to take the lead on crafting and you can primarily supervise.

 Basically, I suggest you create a go-to list of activities you can do with your child one-on-one that won’t make you bonkers.

 2. Invite a Friend to Play When You’re Tired of Playing with Your Kids

 Independent play is important and kids should be able to entertain themselves.
 But sometimes they crave interaction with other people.

 When mom and dad are feeling tapped out on play time it can be helpful to arrange for playtime with another kid.